oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 * Zero begins with Z, which is phonetically similar to S.
 * The letter o looks like a 0.

-Where the letter is placed because of its sound
+Where the letter is placed because of its phonetics

-* Lower case p looks like a mirror image of b.
 * k can sound very like c. q starts with a /k/ sound.
 * v is phonetically similar to f.
 * The letter j and g can have the same sound.
+* Lower case p looks like a mirror image of b.

 Where the letter is placed based on frequency